 Why do so few people floss ?

 People can generally be divided into two groups: those who reluctantly floss; and those who feel guilty about not flossing.
 Flossing after brushing is very important for good oral health.
-However, despite health warnings, only a small portion of the population – estimated at less than 20% – carry out flossing regularly because it is difficult, fiddly and time-consuming.
+However, despite health warnings, only a small portion of the population – estimated at less than 20% – carry out flossing regularly because it is difficult, fiddly and time-consuming with products available today.
 Men with large hands and those with limited hand dexterity find flossing particularly challenging.
-To overcome this reluctance to floss by making flossing easier with The Piccolo should increase the number of people who take up flossing regularly.
+To overcome this reluctance to floss by making flossing easier with The Piccolo technology should increase the number of people who take up flossing regularly.

 How can the Piccolo help ?

-The Piccolo is a fully automated interdental cleaning unit that is quick and easy to use and, like an electric toothbrush, requires no particular hand dexterity or skill.
+The Piccolo is a fully automated interdental cleaning technology that is quick andeasy to use and, like an electric toothbrush, requires no particular hand dexterity or skill.
 It should be used in place of or if necessary, in conjunction with, the various interdental cleaning methods available.
 The Piccolo is suitable for everyone and in particular those with bridgework, braces or other hard-to-access oral situations, as well as for those with poor hand dexterity.

 Who can use the Piccolo ?